wolfv6/keybrd/doc/keybrd_library_user_guide.md

 Microcontroller board requirements
 ----------------------------------
-The keybrd library works with Teensy and Arduino compatible boards.
+The keybrd library works with Teensy and Arduino compatible boards with at least 2 KB SRAM.

-[Teensy LC](https://www.pjrc.com/teensy/teensyLC.html) has 8K RAM, which is more than enough memory for any keyboard.
+[Teensy LC](https://www.pjrc.com/teensy/teensyLC.html) is the preferred board for the keybrd library and is used in the tutorials.
+Teensy LC has 8 KB SRAM, which is enough memory for any keyboard.

-keybrd has been tested on the DodoHand keyboard with Teensy 2.0 and PCA9655E I/O expander using the keybrd_DH sketch.

-Teensy LC is preferred over the older Teensy 2.0 for it's larger memory capacity and lower price.

 Getting started with Teensy, Arduino IDE, and keybrd
 ----------------------------------------------------